adobe-apiplatform/umapi-documentation/en/api/user.md

   }
 }
 ```
-Enterprise User (Type 2) with membership to 2 user-groups but no administrative roles.
+<a name="getUserGroupsExample" class="api-ref-subtitle">Enterprise User (Type 2) with membership</a> to 2 user-groups but no administrative roles.
 If the fields are not populated e.g. `firstname`/`lastname` in this example, then they will be excluded from the response.
 ```json
 {
   "result": "success",